 Describe another assembly method in detail (such as Golden Gate Assembly)

-Golden Gate Assembly is an elegant cloning strategy that uses Type IIS restriction enzymes — enzymes that cut outside their recognition sequence to generate custom 4-bp overhangs.
+Golden Gate Assembly is an cloning method that uses Type IIS restriction enzymes — enzymes that cut outside their recognition sequence to generate custom 4-bp overhangs.
 Because the enzyme cuts away from its own recognition site, the recognition sequence is eliminated from the final product, leaving only the overhangs you designed.
 This enables scarless, seamless assembly.

 Golden Gate uses a Type IIS enzyme (most commonly BsaI or BsmBI) whose recognition sequence and cut site are spatially separated.
 Each DNA part is flanked by Type IIS recognition sequences oriented so that cutting releases the recognition site and leaves behind a unique 4-bp overhang.
 Because every junction has a distinct 4-bp overhang, the parts can only assemble in one correct order — the overhangs provide directionality and specificity simultaneously.
 The restriction enzyme and T4 DNA ligase are added to the same tube and thermocycled together: digestion and ligation alternate in repeated cycles, so misligated or incorrect assemblies are continuously re-cut and corrected while the correct assembly accumulates.
 The final assembled product lacks all Type IIS sites, so it can never be re-cut by the enzyme in the reaction.
 This makes Golden Gate highly efficient even for assemblies of 5–10 fragments in a single reaction, which makes it faster and more scalable than sequential cloning strategies.